 I’m sitting on a wonky hand-made stool in a remote Ethiopian hut, mud between my toes, brain still rattling to the tempo of the deeply-rutted road along which I’ve just traveled.
-My nose is plugged with boogers the colour of the dusty, rusty landscape, and my shoulder is raw from the chafing seatbelt.
+My nose is plugged with the colour of the dusty, rusty landscape, and my shoulder is raw from the chafing seatbelt.
 An attractive sight, I know.
-Unaware of the toll on my body, my mind is utterly fixated on finding the story and pulling me in.
+Unaware of the toll on my body, my mind is utterly fixated on hunting the story.

 Even on days like this, it doesn’t feel like “work.”

 We live in a rich, raw era of documentary storytelling.
 Docs - once a high-brow art - now spill onto the streets.
 They’re profound, cheeky, rousing, eye-opening and entertaining.
 An impactful documentary can change policy, create a new connection, raise funds and create the social shifts we desperately need.
 I’ve seen this first-hand, through creating films that have generated more than $25 million for development work.
 That’s a lot of coin.
 And while its changes are mind-blowing, I can't help feel that they're not enough.
 Seeing this potent impact pumps my storytelling addiction.
 There’s nothing more satisfying than devoting months to a project, then stepping back and watching it dare change.

 I believe change is not buried within stats and facts (although they certainly hold value).
 It’s found by digging deep through all the noise to the grassroots, to individual lives, and drawing out the compelling tales hidden within.
 Here you see eye-to-eye another human’s triumphs or despairs.
 When we arrive at this most raw level, we can feel another.
 This is where impact happens.

 As a filmmaker, I’m privileged to engage with people the world over and it’s an honor to hear their most intimate stories, much like a counselor but without the pressure of giving wise advice.